pablomiralles22/pablomiralles22.github.io-v2/collections/_posts/2024-07-06-how-to-do-well-in-math-and-cs.md

 takes time.
 The second is minimizing the time in very stimulant activities such as social media.

-The post has two main sections: the general principles that guided my studying process and projects, helping me prioritize what's important, and a general overview of a full semester for me.
+The post has three sections.
+In the first one, I talk about the main general principles that guided my studying process and projects, helping me prioritize what's important.
+The second one describes a general overview of a full semester for me.
+Finally, I discuss some other topics that typically come out when talking about studying, but that do not make, in my opinion, a big difference.

 ## General principles and techniques